ccdale/ccalogging/README.md

 Sets the global loglevel to be logging.INFO

 ### setWarn()
-Sets the global loglevel to be logging.WARNING
+Sets the global loglevel to be logging.WARNING.
+This is the default level, if you don't set a level.

 ### setError()
 Sets the global loglevel to be logging.ERROR